ianare/django-money/README.rst

 for models with money values.

-This is done automatically for the "objects" attribute in any model that uses MoneyField.
+This is done automatically for the "objects" attribute in any model that uses MoneyIntegerField.
 However, if you assign managers to some other attribute, you have to wrap your manager manually, like so:

 .. code:: python